zacharygolba/via/examples/tls-native/README.md

-# tls-rustls
+# tls-native

-A version of the hello-world example that uses HTTP/2 and [rustls](https://github.com/rustls/rustls).
+A version of the hello-world example that uses HTTP/2 and [native-tls](https://github.com/sfackler/rust-native-tls).

 #### Generating Self-Signed Certificates

-In order to run this example, there must be a valid certificate and private key at `./localhost.cert` and `./localhost.key`.
+In order to run this example, there must be a valid identity at `./localhost.p12`.
 If you have `sh` and `openssl` on your machine, you can generate a self-signed certificate that is good for 1 week by running the following command.